Explore 13641 medications in our directory, and growing.

 Active ingredient: Fluticasone Propionate.

-Available both over-the-counter and as a prescription.
+Available as a prescription only.

-Administration route: Nasal.
+Administration route: Topical.

 How It Works